 They work by reducing and preventing airway inflammation, swelling and mucus.

 They must be used regularly and DO NOT have immediate effects.
-This means they have NO VALUE when an effect is needed in minutes.
+This implies that they are not suitable when there is an urgent requirement of a striking effect.

 A stepwise approach to the treatment of asthma involves the introduction or change in anti-inflammatory medication.

-Increased asthma symptoms indicate the need to increase the anti-inflammatory in order to achieve control.
-As control is achieved and the patient remains symptom-free over a period of time (as specified by the physician), a decrease of medications can be initiated by the patient.
+If asthma symptoms become worse, it is essential to increase the anti-inflammatory medications in order to regain control.
+As control is achieved and the patient remains symptom-free over a period of time (as specified by the physician), a decrease in medications can be initiated by the patient.

 Side Effects of Corticosteroid Inhalers